raviten/ai-cache/README.md

 Allocating dynamic TTL will reduce overall hits to DB while storing less data in CACHE Service.

-### How to do?
+### What to do?
-Dynamic TTL is generted by using cache access patterns as input to machine learning model
+A process to generate Dynamic TTL using cache access patterns as input to machine learning model

 Everytime a key is accessed in cache we store key and timestamp.
 Input:
   time of day